-Phase IV is serious filmed science fiction post- 2001: A Space Odyssey, graced with an ecological message, and some knockout visuals.
-Sort of a cerebral remake of Them! but with ants that are smart instead of big, the thriller generates its fair share of tension before resolving in a welter of murky mysticism… not the annoying art-film mysticism, but the far-out deep-think variety.
+Phase IV is serious filmed science fiction post- 2001: A Space Odyssey, graced with an ecological message and some knockout visuals.
+Sort of a cerebral remake of Them! but with ants that are smart instead of big, the thriller generates its fair share of tension before resolving in a welter of murky mysticism… not your annoying art-film mysticism, but the far-out deep-think variety.
 The days of humanity are numbered, it seems.
 Mankind will be stepping aside to make way for the next species to inherit the planet.

 Acclaimed graphic artist Saul Bass is famous for his creative title sequences, most notably for directors Alfred Hitchcock and Otto Preminger.
 Stepping behind the cameras of a feature film for the first time, Bass takes an unusual approach to this ecological Sci-Fi picture.
 His optical effects may have dated somewhat, but their design is always superior.
 The many insect microphotography sequences (by specialist Ken Middleham) have yet to be bettered.

 From the beginning Bass’s style relies on a heightened graphic sense.
 A celestial incident bathes the Earth in energy waves of an undisclosed nature.
 The incident passes harmlessly until scientist Dr. Ernest Hubbs (Nigel Davenport) investigates odd happenings in Arizona: ants are changing their basic social natures, ceasing to fight among themselves and banding together to wipe out their natural predators.
-Hubbs sets up a research lab in a sealed-off dome, and invites cryptographer and communications specialist James Lesko (Michael Murphy) to join him.
-Hordes of ants have already driven some farmers off the land, and the experiment has barely gotten underway before the lab is under siege.
-Survivor Kendra Eldrige (Lynne Frederick) arrives; Hubbs doesn’t report her or the killings because he doesn’t want his experiment shut down.
+Hubbs sets up a research lab in a sealed-off dome and invites cryptographer and communications specialist James Lesko (Michael Murphy) to join him.
+Hordes of ants have already driven some farmers off their land, and the experiment has barely gotten underway when the lab is under siege.
+Survivor Kendra Eldrige (Lynne Frederick) arrives; Hubbs doesn’t report her status or the other killings because he doesn’t want his experiment shut down.
 The super-intelligent ants attack the dome by building dirt-obelisks with reflective surfaces that focus sunlight.
 They then infiltrate the lab to knock out the humans’ generators and air conditioner.
-Hubbs determines fight to the bitter end.
+Hubbs determines to fight to the bitter end.
 Lesko takes a longer view.
 He believes that the ants will eventually prevail, and mankind’s only chance is to communicate with them.

 The very original Phase IV avoids those pitfalls while inventing a few of its own.
 It begins with a pair of scientists fighting a familiar threat but then goes in a very interesting direction.
 The drama is a bit constipated, with Nigel Davenport behaving a bit like Quint in the next year’s Jaws and then going berserk when he realizes he’s no match for the ant horde.
 Cool customer Michael Murphy trades discoveries with Davenport, but wisely puts his energy into the communication effort.